Mō Curriculum Insights

 Assessing a broad range of outcomes

-We assess students’ achievement in the breadth of the curriculum, and collect information about a range of valued student outcomes.
+We assess students’ achievement in the breadth of the curriculum and collect information about a range of valued student outcomes.

 Employing best practice approaches to assessment